 Normanville Beach – a little bit of SA paradise

-It’s not hard to see why Normanville Beach is one of our most favourite places to be.
+It’s not hard to see why Normanville Beach is one of our most favourite places to be, and a great place for a family beach holiday in South Australia.

 Over the years, we’ve spent countless hours at Normanville with family and friends, building many sandcastles, playing, swimming, cartwheeling, walking and making many lovely summer holiday memories.